 Going forward into 2002, the Company has continued to reduce its fixed operating costs.
 Management believes that under its current business plan, its current cash balances and cash flows expected to be generated from operations are sufficient to fund its operations and capital requirements through mid to late 2003.
-However, the Company's inability to successfully generate sufficient cash flow from operations would have a material adverse impact on the Company's financial position, liquidity or results of operations and may require the Company to reduce its expenditures further or curtail certain operations to enable it to continue its operations for that period.
+However, the Company's inability to successfully generate sufficient cash flow from operations or obtain financing from external sources would have a material adverse impact on the Company's financial position, liquidity or results of operations and may require the Company to reduce its expenditures further or curtail certain operations to enable it to continue its operations for that period.